North East England: Population genetics

 North East England, together with Tweeddale, was the ancient British tribal kingdom of Bernicia (Bryneich) and is notable for providing the stable ancestry of its present indigenous population, which has been identified by DNA analysis to be an offshoot of the group "Scotland, Cumbria and the North of Ireland", but not so closely related to the other peoples of the UK.

 In a 2022 study by Joscha Gretzinger et al., the population of North East England was found to be among the groups with the highest amount of Iron Age/Roman period British Isles-related ancestry, being on par with Cornish people in that regard.

 Teenage pregnancy

 The Office for National Statistics in April 2013 report that the estimated number of conceptions to women aged under 18 in England and Wales in 2011 is the lowest since records began in 1969.
 Conception statistics include pregnancies that result in either one or more live births or stillbirths or a legal abortion.

-A comparison of rates across regions in England shows that the North East had the highest of under 18 conception rates in 2011, with 38.4 per thousand women aged 15–17.
-The South East had the lowest rate for women aged under 18 in 2011 with 26.1 per thousand women aged 15–17.
+A comparison of rates across regions in England shows that the North East had the highest of under 18 conception rates in 2021, with 19.8 conceptions per thousand women aged under 18 years, despite nearly halving since 2011.
+London had the lowest rate for women aged under 18 in 2021 with 9.5 conceptions per thousand women aged under 18.